Support and training for foster carers

 All foster/kinship foster carers are reviewed every year.
-All foster/kinship foster carers are provided with training to help them continue to offer the care and support needed by the children they are caring for.
-In addition they will have regular contact and visits from their own supervising social worker as well as the child's social worker who can offer advice and support.
+All foster/kinship foster carers get training to help them continue to offer the care and support needed by the children they are caring for.
+Their own supervising social worker will contact and visit them.
+The child's social worker will also visit.
+They can give advice and support.

 Other support provided to Health and Social Care (HSC) foster/kinship foster carers: